uofajillian/edx-documentation/en_us/xblock/source/getting_started/create_first_xblock.rst

 You have now completed the Getting Started section of the XBlock tutorial.
-In the next sections, you will learn :ref:`how to use the XBlock SDK <Using the XBlock Software Development Kit>`, about the :ref:`anatomoy of an XBlock
+In the next sections, you will learn :ref:`how to use the XBlock SDK <Using the XBlock Software Development Kit>`, about the :ref:`anatomy of an XBlock
 <Anatomy of an XBlock>`, and :ref:`how to customize your new XBlock <Customize
 Your XBlock>`.